GamesMatch Factory!

 Match Factory!: frequently asked questions

-Is Match Factory! pay-to-win?
+Is Match Factory! pay to win?

 Is Match Factory! free?